Out-of-Distribution Detection with Deep Nearest Neighbors: Configurations

 \texttt{\textbf{OCSVM}}~\citep{bernhard2001ocsvm} learns a decision boundary that corresponds to the desired density level set of with the kernel function.
 We use the RBF kernel with $\gamma=\frac{1}{512}$.
 The upper bound on the fraction of training error is set to 0.5.

 Some of these methods~\citep{bernhard2001ocsvm, shyu2003pca} are specifically designed for anomaly detection scenarios that assume ID data is from one class.
-We show in the paper \method using $k$-NN distance with the class-aware embeddings can achieve both OOD detection and multi-class classification tasks.
+We show that $k$-NN distance with the class-aware embeddings can achieve both OOD detection and multi-class classification tasks.